-ANT 206 Archaeology (3-0) This course is only offered in the fall term.
+ANT 206 Archaeology (3-0)

 Surveys archaeological concepts, research, and methods for the study of prehistoric cultures.
 Includes rise and development of modern civilization, land and land use, agriculture, current archaeological investigations, interpretations of finds and introduction to field work techniques.
 IAI S1 903